 You need to have them installed on your wheels, pedals and also front and rear.

 And they need to be there regardless of the time of the day or season.

-- Remember reflectors on your person can also be very helpful to other people
+Remember, reflectors on yourself (e.g. reflective vest) can also be very helpful to other people!

 All bikes need to have a functioning bell on their handlebar.

 You are probably not going to use it as much, since people in Denmark tend to be very well behaved on a bike; however you can get fined up to 500 DKK if the police catch you without a bell.

 And it does not cost you a lot either.
 You can find it around 20-30 kroner on Tiger shops.